isabella232/bc-community-samples/ebc-forms-powerapp/readme.md

 2. ReserveAssetFlow.zip - Microsoft Flow
 3. ReserveAssetApp.msapp - Microsoft PowerApp
 4. data.xlsx - example spreadsheet with data (in real world, use a database)
+5. test-approvals.js - Truffle test file to verify the approval workflow

 ---